-- 1. Children in Care at the time of application and children who were previously in Care but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order) immediately following having been in Care. - 2.
-Children whose brother or sister will be attending the school at the time of admission.

-3. Children living closest to the school.
+- Children in Care at the time of application and children who were previously in Care but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order) immediately following having been in Care. - 2.
+Children whose sibling will be attending the school at the time of admission. - 3.
+Children who attend or their parents attend, a Christ Church Sunday service at least once per month for 12 months, with a signed recommendation from the Vicar and Family Ministry Worker, prior to the application closing date. - 4.
+Children living closest to the school.